pqrkchqps/diehard-dot-fund/lib/plugins/README.md

-# HOWTO: Developing Loomio Plugins
+# HOWTO: Developing Diehard_Fund Plugins

-Due to popular demand, we've implemented a simple plugin architecture to allow contributors to supply their own awesome improvements to Loomio.
+Due to popular demand, we've implemented a simple plugin architecture to allow contributors to supply their own awesome improvements to Diehard_Fund.
 This is a great place to start!

 ## Setting up a plugin
 Every plugin must be a folder within the `/plugins` directory, with a `plugin.rb` file in it.
 Like so: